Functional central limit theorem for topological functionals of Gaussian critical points: Proof of the FCLT, Theorem

 It remains to prove the spatial decorrelation asserted in Lemma \ref{dec_lem}.
-To that end, we will proceed along the blueprint provided in \cite[Lemma 2]{cyl}. \bep[Proof of Lemma \ref{dec_lem}] We may assume that $k_0:=\ddd(\bs z) := \dist\big(\{i, k\}, \{j, \ell\}\big)$.
+To that end, we will proceed along the blueprint provided in \cite[Lemma 2]{cyl}. \bep[Proof of Lemma \ref{dec_lem}] { We may assume that $k_0:=\ddd(\bs z) := \dist\big(\{i, j\}, \{k, \ell\}\big)$.
 The other cases are similar but easier.
-Moreover, by the cluster-decomposition of the cumulant from \cite[Lemma 5.1]{yukCLT}, it suffices to show the claim when replacing the cumulant by
+To make the field-dependence clear, we write $B_{+, i}^{(n)}(\tilde F)$ when we compute the functional with respect to some perturbation $\tilde F$ of the original field $F$.